Does Texas Use Jury Trials for Civil Cases?

 Most people are familiar with jury trials in criminal cases, where defendants are “tried by a jury of their peers” before conviction.
 What most people outside the legal system might not realize is that jury trials are also used in civil cases.
 That means that for car accident injuries, medical malpractice injuries, or other personal injury cases may go before a jury.
 Even in divorce and child custody hearings, it may be technically possible to request a jury trial – though it is very rare.
-The family law and personal injury attorneys at The Queenan Law Firm explain how Texas handles jury trials, and when they are used.
+The family law and Arlington TX personal injury lawyers at The Queenan Law Firm explain how Texas handles jury trials, and when they are used.

 Jury Trials in the Texas Constitution

 Art.
 1, § 15 of the Texas Constitution guarantees that “The right of trial by jury shall remain inviolate.”
 Even further, art.
 V, § 10 of the Texas Constitution clarifies that jury trials are available, specifically in civil cases, if one party demands it and pays for it.

 What this means is that any party taking a case to trial is allowed to demand a jury trial.
 This can be helpful if you think a judge might not accept your side of the story, but everyday people might.
 This can be especially helpful in cases where a judge might be too experienced to understand the case compassionately.

 In any jury trial in Texas, the case will either have the standard 12 jurors, or only six jurors if it is held in a county court, municipal court, justice of the peace court, or probate court (for wills).
 While 12 is the standard number of jurors in film and television, there is no legal requirement to hold a trial with 12 jurors, and Texas often uses only six.